-NEW RULE 2 Procedure for Obtaining POST Certification: (1) Except as provided in (3), POST will automatically issue basic certificates to public safety officers who meet the minimum requirements outlined in these rules.
+23.13.218 Procedure for Obtaining POST Certification (1) Except as provided in (3), POST will automatically issue basic certificates to public safety officers who meet the minimum requirements outlined in these rules.

-- (2) Officers who believe they are eligible for an intermediate, advanced, supervisory, command, or instructor certificate must submit a completed application, with appointing authority approval, to the director.
-Applications are available from POST staff or on the POST website. - (a) The director or the director's designee will then review the application and approve or reject the application, unless the director determines, as a matter of discretion, that the council's review is necessary due to extenuating circumstances.
+(2) Officers who believe they are eligible for an intermediate, advanced, supervisory, command, or instructor certificate must submit a completed application, with appointing authority approval, to the director.
+Applications are available from POST staff or on the POST website.

+(a) The director or the director's designee will then review the application and approve or reject the application, unless the director determines, as a matter of discretion, that the council's review is necessary due to extenuating circumstances. (b) Upon approval by the director, the certificate becomes valid unless the council takes further action.

+(c) Upon rejection by the director, a public safety officer may request reconsideration by the council pursuant to ARM 23.13.704.

+(3) POST will not automatically issue a basic certificate to:

+(a) reserve officers; or

-1 (b)(i) Upon approval by the director, the certificate becomes valid unless the 2 council takes further action.
-3 (ii) Upon rejection by the director, a public safety officer may request 4 reconsideration by the Council pursuant to ARM 23.13.
-704(2).
-5 (3)(a) POST will not automatically issue a basic certificate to: 6 (i) Reserve officers; or 7 (ii) Any public safety officer against whom POST has received allegations 8 of misconduct which may be a violation of the Code of Ethics in ARM 23.13.xxx or 9 constitute grounds for denial, sanction, suspension, or revocation in ARM 10 23.13.702.
-11 (b) Upon notice of the reserve officer's qualification, made by the reserve 12 officer's agency head to the director on a form approved by the council, POST will 13 issue a reserve officer basic certificate to the reserve officer.
-14 (c) The director and the Case Status Committee will review the 15 qualifications of an officer accused of violations of ARM 23.13.xxx or 23.13.702, 16 pursuant to these rules.
-17 (4) POST will not consider any application for certification or recertification 18 when the applicant's certification has previously been denied or revoked as defined 19 in these rules, and a final agency decision, including any appeal, regarding the 20 denial or revocation has been entered.
-21 22 23 24 25 26 2.7
+(b) any public safety officer against whom POST has received allegations of misconduct which may be a violation of the code of ethics in ARM 23.13.803 or constitute grounds for denial, sanction, suspension, or revocation in ARM 23.13.702.

+(c) Upon notice of the reserve officer's qualification, made by the reserve officer's agency head to the director on a form approved by the council, POST will issue a reserve officer basic certificate to the reserve officer.

+(d) The director and the Case Status Committee will review the qualifications of an officer accused of violations of ARM 23.13.702 or 23.13.803, pursuant to these rules.

+(4) POST will not consider any application for certification or recertification when the applicant's certification has previously been denied or revoked as defined in these rules, and a final agency decision, including any appeal, regarding the denial or revocation has been entered.

-- (4) To receive POST training credit, an agency hosting a training by any other person or entity for a public safety officer or officers must submit an application for accreditation to the director and retain documentation of: - (a) an instructor certification or training record and an instructor biography; - (b) material showing course content, including an agenda, syllabus and/or lesson plan and student handouts; and - (c) a copy of the course advertisement. - (5) It is the responsibility of the employing authority or any person or entity wishing to receive POST-approved training credit to retain the required documentation set forth in these rules and monitor the standards for training, trainee attendance, and performance as set by the council.
-Records maintained under this rule are subject to audit by the executive director or the director's designee during normal business hours upon reasonable notice to the agency.
+Training Courses

+23.13.301 Qualifications for Approval of Public Safety Officer Training

+Courses (1) The director or the director's designee may approve any request for POST training credit.
+Any person aggrieved by a determination made by the director under this rule may seek review of the decision by the POST Council.

+(2) To obtain the status of POST-approved training, training courses must:

+- (a) cover topic matter that is relevant to the public safety profession; - (b) be based upon generally recognized best practices; - (c) comport with Montana laws and court decisions; - (d) be at least two hours or more in length; - (e) be advertised and open to all public safety agencies; and

+(f) contain course content that has been reviewed and approved by the agency hosting the training, or the appointing authority of the officer receiving credit for the training, either before or after the training occurs.

-23.13.302 Requirements for Trainee Attendance and Performance in POST Approved Courses (1) Trainees enrolled in any POST_approved course must meet all the requirements in this rule in order to obtain POST credit hours. shall be admitted only in accordance with rules of eligibility and admission as either contained herein or contained in the course announcement.
+23.13.302 Requirements for Trainee Attendance and Performance in POST Approved Courses (1) Trainees enrolled in any POST-approved course must meet all the requirements in this rule in order to obtain POST credit hours.

-- (2) No trainee may receive credits for a training course if absences exceed 10% of the total hours for the course. - (3) Any trainee who fails to comply with these rules pertaining to attendance, and performance, and behavior shall be denied credits. - (4) A POST-certified instructor will not receive training credit for any training in which the POST-certified instructor provides instruction.
+(2) No trainee may receive credits for a training course if absences exceed 10% of the total hours for the course.

+(3) Any trainee who fails to comply with these rules pertaining to attendance and performance shall be denied credits.

+(4) A POST-certified instructor will not receive training credit for any training in which the POST-certified instructor provides instruction.